Fortinetics Book a call →

 The meta-principle that separates teams that score well from teams that score poorly is whether the operation generates evidence as a byproduct, or whether evidence is a separate reconstructive activity.
 A team whose access reviews are conducted in Excel has to manually document those reviews for the assessor.
 A team whose access reviews are driven by a workflow tool, with approvals logged to a system of record, has the evidence without doing anything extra.

 Every control in your scope should be analyzed this way: what operation makes this control happen, and what record does that operation produce by default?
-Where no record is produced, change the operation — not the documentation — so that it produces one.
-This is the foundation of an evidence posture that survives not just the first Level 2 assessment, but every surveillance audit, every re-certification, every new contract that asks to see your most recent package.
+Where no record is produced, change the operation, not the documentation, so that it produces one.
+This is the foundation of an evidence posture that survives not just the first Level 2 assessment, but every annual affirmation in SPRS, every three-year re-assessment, every new contract that asks to see your most recent package.

 What comes next

-If you’re inside the six-to-twelve-month window before a target contract award date, the question is not whether you will pass Level 2 — it’s whether you will pass with time to spare.
-A dry run eight weeks before the real assessment, driven by the assessor’s evaluation criteria rather than your own self-image, is among the highest-impact investments available.
+With Phase 2 suspended, the forcing function for most organizations is no longer a DoD award date but a prime’s flowdown, an option exercise, or the need for an affirmed SPRS score to be true.
+The question is therefore not whether you will pass Level 2 when it is asked for.
+It’s whether the evidence would hold up if someone asked this quarter.
+A dry run driven by the assessor’s evaluation criteria rather than your own self-image is among the highest-value investments available, and it is worth more now than it was under a deadline, because nothing else is checking.
 If the dry run reveals gaps that take six months to close, you would rather know in week eight than in week one of the real assessment.